jreaglesaaa/BlooketUI/README.md

 ## How to use the Blooket UI
 First, copy the script in the `Script.js` file.
-Go onto Blooket and type in `javascript:` into the adress bar.
-Select the hack you want to use from the hack window!
+Go onto Blooket and type in `javascript:` into the adress bar. press enter and then Select the hack you want to use from the hack window!

 ## Credits:
 [zastix](https://github.com/ZasticBradyn/) (me) - javascript code and the hacks.